Goal vs. objective: what’s the difference?

-In this article, we’ll go above and beyond a simple settling of “goal vs. objective.”
-We’ll teach you how to set smarter objectives and leverage modern technology to take your project from idea to desired outcome in record time.
+In this article, we’ll go beyond settling the difference between the words goal and objective.
+We’ll teach you how to set smarter objectives and leverage technology to take your project from idea to desired results in record time.

 Goals are vague.

-A goal provides context at a high-level for what you want the project to accomplish.
-Typically, they align with the company’s greater goals and vision statement.
+A goal provides high-level context of what a project should accomplish.
+Typically, it aligns with the company goals and mission statement.

-In project management, that’s the first question you’ll ask your client or boss when beginning a new project.
+In project management, that’s the first question you’ll ask your client or boss when beginning a new project or business plan.

-Goals act as a North Star for your project.
-If everyone on the team understands the goal, they can keep that at the forefront of their minds when making critical decisions.
+Goals act as North Stars for your project.
+If everyone on the team understands the goal, they can keep that at the forefront of their minds when taking specific action.

 Goals are an essential part of life, but they only speak to the end results.
-They don’t tell you how you’re going to achieve them.
+They don’t tell you how you’re going to achieve success.

 Objectives are specific.

-They clearly define what your team needs to do to achieve the overall goal.
+They clearly define what your team needs to do (and how!) to achieve the overall goal.

-Objectives provide context at a low-level that makes delivering the project easier, since they describe tangible products, outcomes, and deliverables.
+Objectives provide micro context that makes delivering the project easier, since they describe tangible products, outcomes, and deliverables.

-For instance, if we set a goal to get a human to Mars, then some objectives might be to:
+For instance, if our goal is to get a human to Mars, some objectives might be:

 - Complete the mission by 2025.